-The budgets for each fund (General Fund and Special Revenue Fund) developed for 2014-15 were based on anticipated revenues and expenditures and expected student enrollment for the school year.
-The final General Fund budget was approved in January 2015 and not amended the remainder of the year.
-The Special Revenue Fund was amended as required by CSP Grant requirements with the last amendment approved in March 2015.
+The budget for the General Fund developed for 2015-16 was based on anticipated revenues and expenditures and expected full-time enrollment (FTE) for the school year.
+The final General Fund budget was approved in May 2016 and not amended the remainder of the year.

 Overall, the School was over-budget for revenues and under-budget for expenses.
-State revenue was higher than projected due to changes in student enrollment.
-The School also received significant unanticipated revenue from local sources.
-All CSP Grant purchases, including fixed asset purchases, were included in the operating budget but are not included in the actual purchases, thus causing expenses to be under-budget on the Budget Comparison Schedule.
+State revenue was higher than projected due to changes in full-time enrollment (FTE) calculations in June 2016.
+The School also received unanticipated revenue from local sources.
 Refer to the Budgetary Comparison Schedule for additional information regarding the General Fund budget.